 When learning Spanish, you might find yourself in situations where you don’t understand what another person is saying – especially in the beginning!
-Since this is a common situation for many learners, people often wonder how to say I don’t understand in Spanish.
+Since this is a common situation for many learners, people often wonder how to say I don’t understand.

-By the end of this, you will be able to say I don’t understand like a native Spanish speaker.
+So, in this article, I’ve compiled 5 common expressions you can use for this purpose.
+I’ve included examples and small descriptions to make this easier for you.
+By the end of this, you’ll be able to say I don’t understand like a native Spanish speaker.